Predicting Localized Primordial Star Formation with Deep Convolutional Neural Networks: Discussion

 One of the primary concerns when applying a deep learning model to a production application is to understand how the model fails.
 If the failure modes are predictable, then they can be accounted for in the deployment of the model, but if they are seemingly random, the model may not even be usable.
-Here, we are most concerned with failures to classify in a volumetric sense; identifying ``nearby" star formation is acceptable, but misclassifying an entire region is a much more egregious failure.
-To analyse these critical failures of the \sss~module, we passed every training/test/validation sample through the model, and plotted a) the SFV labels if $S1$ was incorrect, or b) the SFV predictions and labels if $S2$ incorrectly classified the volume.
+First, we are concerned with failures to classify in a volumetric sense, i.e., identifying ``nearby" star formation is acceptable, but misclassifying an entire region is a much more egregious failure.
+To analyse these critical failures of the \sss module, we passed every training/test/validation sample through the model, and plotted a) the SFV labels if $S1$ was incorrect, or b) the SFV predictions and labels if $S2$ incorrectly classified the volume.
 65\% of the false positives in $S1$ were cases where the star voxels were within 3 voxel-widths of the border of the volume.
 All false positive cases of $S2$ were on the edge of the volume, and 75\% of the false negatives had star forming labels on the border.
-The star-forming border is a major avenue of failure for the module, but also an easy one to remedy.
+The star forming border is a major avenue of failure for the module, but also an easy one to remedy.
 In a production pipeline, two obvious possibilities could alleviate these failures: a) ignore the SFR if the flagged voxels are on the edge, as the routine will be called again in $< 1$ Myr, at which point the SFV will have likely moved to a more central location, or b) recenter the volume on the suspicious SFV and re-run the module to receive a more reliable result.
 The results in this work used the second option to reduce false positives and negatives in analysis of the PHX256-HYD and P3N-128 simulations.
-Future work will attempt to robustly quantify these failures, and generate a method to identify them while in a production scenario.

-This method will ultimately be used in a novel subgrid feedback method, where SFR identified using this algorithm will then be evolved to a post-star state using another series of deep neural networks.
-The goal throughout this work was to design the model that could be used in a production capacity (further training not withstanding); to that end, here we estimate the run-time implications of using this module to perform \piii SFF.